Refutation by facts-e

 Facts do not penetrate the world in which our beliefs live; they did not give rise to these beliefs, nor do they destroy them; they can inflict the most constant denials on them without weakening them, and an avalanche of misfortunes or illnesses following one another without interruption in a family will not make it doubt the goodness of its God or the talent of its doctor.
 But when Mr. Vinteuil thought of his daughter or himself from the point of view of the world, from the point of view of their reputation, when he tried to place himself in the rank they occupied in the general esteem, then he made this judgment of a social nature exactly as the inhabitant of Combray who was most hostile to him would have done, he saw himself with his daughter in the lowest depths.
 (Marcel Proust, Swann’s Way, 1913[1])

 The first sentence of this passage is the most often quoted.
-It is followed by a but of this passage suggests that things go further than simple suppression, or repression.
-“The facts” do not change the love that Vinteuil has for his daughter, but he « sees himself with his daughter in the lowest depths. » The facts remain there, under the ‘I know, but still’ rule.
+It is followed by a but that suggests passage suggests that things go beyond than simple repression or suppression.
+“The facts” do not change Vinteuil’s love for his daughter, but he « sees himself with his daughter in the lowest depths. » The facts remain there, under the ‘I know, but still’ rule.

-Persuasion can resist the basic facts that are opposed to it.
+Persuasion can resist the basic facts that oppose to it.

 If the claim put forward corresponds to an experimental result, it is refuted by repeating the experiment, only to find that what actually happens has nothing to do with what was said, or that the experiment, as described, does not work.

-But it is not enough that it work irrefutably in order to be accepted, as the case of Ignaz Semmelweis (1818-1865), “the inventor of hand washing” proves.
+But it is not enough that it works irrefutably in order to be accepted, as the case of Ignaz Semmelweis (1818-1865), “the inventor of handwashing” proves.

 He observed that Ward #1 was used for the training of medical students, who performed dissections in the morning before caring for women in the maternity ward.
 Ward #2 was used for the training of midwives, who did not participate in the dissection sessions.
-Semmelweis noticed that his fingers had a strange smell after these dissections; he therefore washed his hands in a solution that we would call disinfectant, and asked each of the students to do the same.
-Results: in April 1847, in Ward #1, 20% of women died of childbed fever.
-Beginning in May, after the introduction of hand washing, the mortality rate in the same ward dropped to about 1%
+Semmelweis noticed that his fingers had a strange odor after these dissections; so, he washed his hands in a solution that we would call disinfectant, and asked each of the students to do the same.
+Results: In April 1847, in Ward #1, 20% of the women died of childbed fever.
+Beginning in May, after handwashing was introduced, the mortality rate in the same ward dropped to about 1%.

-This fact has a persuasive force that one might believe to be irresistible.
-But fact is one thing and beliefs another.
+This fact has a persuasive power that one might think is irresistible.
+But facts are one thing and beliefs are another.
 How can we accept that the hands of doctors who bring life can also bring death?
 Twenty years later, some of Semmelweis’s colleagues still attributed the mortality of women after childbirth to a psychological shock due to their special sensitivity.

 Powerless proof: The wolf and the lamb

-La Fontaine’s fable The Wolf and the Lamb (Fables, i, X) illustrates is about the persuasive force of facts, and argues that proof is powerless when vital needs are at stake.
+La Fontaine’s fable The Wolf and the Lamb (Fables, i, X) illustrates is about the persuasive power of facts, and argues that proof is powerless when vital needs are at stake.

 The reason of the strongest is always the best: